Ole Hannibal Sommerfelt

 Ole Hannibal Sommerfelt (3 March 1753 – 6 April 1821) was a Norwegian jurist, civil servant and topographer.
+He was active in Denmark-Norway.

 Personal life

-He was born at Sukkestad in Toten as a son of district stipendiary magistrate and chancellor councillor David Christian Sommerfelt (1717–1773) and Benedicte "Bente" Christine Hoff.
+He was born at Sukkestad in Toten (in the present-day Østre Toten Municipality) as a son of district stipendiary magistrate and chancellor councillor David Christian Sommerfelt (1717–1773) and Benedicte "Bente" Christine Hoff.
 His grandfather Christian Sommerfelt was also district stipendiary magistrate.
 His great-grandfather and uncle were both named Hans, and became priests.
 The latter worked in Denmark and became ancestor for a Danish family line.
 Ole Hannibal Sommerfeldt became ancestor of a Norwegian branch of Sommerfeldts, and so did his brother Christian.
 Through his sister Maria he was an uncle of Lauritz Weidemann, and through his brother an uncle of Søren Christian Sommerfelt.

 Ole Hannibal Sommerfeldt was married twice.
 First he married merchant's daughter Thrine Karine Bøe (1756–1792) in July 1780 in Gausdal.
 After her death, in July 1801 in Kvernes he married dean's daughter Anne Catharina Lemvig Aussig (née Bull, 1759–1848).
 He changed his name from Sommerfeldt to Sommerfelt before 1800.
 He was a grandfather of Hakon Adelsteen Sommerfeldt and great-great-grandfather of Alf and Wilhelm Preus Sommerfeldt.